OpenSrcCM/CM-Plan-Site/app/site/basis/README.txt

    NOTES:
       a.
 The resulting index.html is used by the website.
       b.
 The resulting style.css is used by the website.
-      b.
+      c.
 The resulting vendor-style.css is used by the website.

 1. Updated with the AsciidocFX tool in the workarea directory using home.adoc.
    When updates are completed, it is saved as a html5 complient page home.html